 The inheritance proceeding is filed before the judge with jurisdiction in the decedent's last domicile or, in the case of real property located in Argentina, where the assets are located.18 If real property is located in several Argentine provinces, the applicant may (but is not required to) file its application in any of those jurisdictions.

 The administration of the estate must be carried out by an administrator, to be appointed either by the testator or the heirs acting by majority.
 Non-resident individuals may be appointed as executors of the estate.

-The length of inheritance proceedings varies according to the complexity of the case.
-A straightforward case (e.g., with few assets located in urban areas and no minors involved) can take approximately five to six months, from its commencement to the recording of the heirs' title at the relevant registries.
+The length of inheritance proceedings varies according to the complexity of a case.
+A straightforward case (e.g., where few assets are located in urban areas and no minors are involved) can take approximately five to six months from its commencement to the recording of the heirs' title at the relevant registries.